Fowling (sport): Gameplay

 Fowling is played one-on-one, in teams of two, or with doubles play where teams stand on opposite ends called lanes.
 In doubles play, teammates are positioned on the same lane and throw at the opposing team's lane.
 Similar to football, the game starts with a coin toss where the winner is granted the decision whether to fowl first or choose a lane to defend and defer to the other team to decide on fowling first.
 Each team alternates throwing the football at their opponent's pins while also alternating fowlers within the team.
 Each player has 20 seconds to throw starting from their intention on throwing.
 An imaginary foul line is designated for men and women who are throwing.
 Men are allowed to throw anywhere behind the back edge of the lane and women may throw from anywhere behind the front edge of the lane.
-Players may use any throwing style but must throw from the same location during each frame and must throw with the same arm for an entire match unless a medical emergency permits otherwise.
+Players may use any throwing style but must throw from the same location during each frame and must throw with the same arm for an entire match unless a medical emergency permit otherwise.
 At no time are players allowed to interfere with the throwing of the football or the ball contacting the pins.
-Defense is authorized only when a ball has crossed the foul line and technically still in play until it stops.
-Any rule violation results in a foul throw for the other team and regains possession as well regardless of throwing rotation predicted by the coin toss.
+Defense is authorized only when a ball has crossed the foul line and is technically still in play until it stops.
+Any rule violation results in a foul throw for the other team and regains possession as well regardless of the throwing rotation predicted by the coin toss.

 Like bowling, each match is broken down into frames.
 In match play, one frame is completed when all pins are knocked down on either lane.
 The team that accomplishes this first wins the frame.
 The game is over when a team wins two out of three frames.
-A tie occurs when the team that throws last knocks down all the other team's pins.
-In the case of a tie, overtime is invoked in a sudden death contest to determine the winner.
+A tie occurs when the team that throws the last knocks down all the other team's pins.
+In the case of a tie, overtime is invoked in a sudden-death contest to determine the winner.
 Both teams place one pin anywhere on the fowling lane for their opponent's to throw at.
 A coin toss determines who throws first and no equalizer throw is allowed.
 The team that knocks their opponent's pin down first wins the match.